-\item \textbf{Selection Function:} The completeness of the \erosita\ survey is estimated from the state-of-the-art realistic twin simulations of the sky \citep{Comparat2020, Seppi2022}.
-The simulations include the most relevant components to an X-ray survey, i.e., detector properties, instrumental noise, and resolved/unresolved astrophysical sources.
-Our selection function model constructed from these realistic simulations depends on a limited number of parameters due to a trade-off between modeling complexity and cosmology-/model-dependency.
+\textbf{Selection function:} The completeness of the \erosita\ survey is estimated from the state-of-the-art realistic twin simulations of the sky \citep{Comparat2020, Seppi2022}.
+The simulations include the most relevant components to an X-ray survey, namely, the detector properties, instrumental noise, and both resolved and unresolved astrophysical sources.
+Our selection function model constructed from these realistic simulations depends on a limited number of parameters due to a trade-off between modeling complexity and cosmology- and/or model-dependency.
 The reformulation of the selection function modeling into a classification problem enabled us to leverage the efficiency of Gaussian process classifiers; their robust mathematical framework and quick computational response make them well-suited for our analysis.
 The full construction of the selection function is presented in an accompanying paper by \citet{Clerc2024}.
 In this analysis, we model the detection probability of clusters as a function of count rate, redshift, and sky position through the selection function.
 Although robust, our selection function is calibrated with a single cosmological setup using realistic \erass simulations of the sky.
 This makes our overall analysis marginally dependent on the underlying cosmological setup.
 However, the cluster count rate profiles at fixed global count rate value ingested in the selection function are representative enough \citep{Comparat2020, Seppi2022}, and the choice of the X-ray observable makes this marginal dependence quite negligible.